jarviscanada/jarvis_data_eng_PrinceSandhu/core_java/grep/README.md

 # Introduction
 The Grep App of the Core Java project has been implemented to mimic the Linux `Grep` command in Java, which, given a regular expression and a root directory, enables users to search for matching strings from files and writes the matched strings to an output file.
-The first implementation of the Grep App, `JavaGrepImp`, utilizes nested `for` loops to scan files for matching strings, whereas the second implementation, `JavaGrepLambdaImp`, relies on Streams to accomplish the same goal.
+The first implementation of the Grep App, `JavaGrepImp`, utilizes nested `for` loops to scan files for matching strings, whereas the second implementation, `JavaGrepLambdaImp`, relies on Streams to accomplish the aforementioned goal.

 Technologies utilized: